If you work for yourself and you have multiple clients, then you are a freelancer. But do you implement a contract when you freelance?

 Keep your weekends free or any other time free by making your availability clear in your contract.
 This will minimise those unwanted calls late at night or on the weekends.
 Save the unwanted conversation about fair working hours and state it in your contact.

 - Everyone Needs a Best Friend in Business, Your Contract is Yours

 It educates your client about what you do, how you work, it ensures you get paid and gives you somewhere to start when you have to negotiate with difficult clients.

-Your contract will set the tone for your business relationship by providing clarity.
+If you contract when you freelance, your contract will set the tone for your business relationship by providing clarity.
 If you identify the nuts and bolts early in your relationship, it will definitely help you to keep those freelancing scales balanced in your beautiful business.

-If you would like to have a FREE 20-minute chat about your contracts and clients, you are welcome to book an appointment.
+If you would like to have a FREE 10-minute chat about your contracts and clients, you are welcome to book an appointment.
 And, if you need a solid client agreement to send to your clients, I can draft one for you.
 Get in touch to request a customised agreement.